arananegra/webpack-module/README.md

 - That app is bundled with Webpack 4
 - Is using typescript throught babel-loader
 - Its hello world is styled using SCSS (modules)
+- Its hello world show a image/logo (coming soon)

 In order to run this example you just have to clone this repo and